 - If you are a pastor visiting a couple who just had a baby and found out the baby has a special-need, first rejoice with them for the life of the child God has given them.
 Assure them you and the church will love and accept their child every day of that child’s life.

-- Don’t offer cliche phrases that can sometimes do more harm that good, like “God won’t give you more than you can handle” or “God only gives special kids to special parents.”
+- Don’t offer cliche phrases that can sometimes do more harm than good, like “God won’t give you more than you can handle” or “God only gives special kids to special parents.”
 Instead, rely on the truth and power of Scripture.
-It has the power to heal and restore.
+It has the power to bring hope.

 - Pray for the family and pray over them.
 After our son’s diagnosis, only one person prayed out loud over me, and she was a visitor to the Sunday school class I taught.
 Many said they were praying for us, which was helpful, but it was even more moving to hear words spoken to our Father on our behalf.